Man, 22, shot, killed in attempted carjacking in Logan Square, police say

 CHICAGO (WLS) -- A 22-year-old man was shot and killed during an attempted carjacking Sunday night in Logan Square on the North Side, Chicago police said.

-According to police, the victim was in a vehicle with a 21-year-old woman around 11:47 p.m. in the 3000 block of North Kimball when an unknown male approached him and demanded the vehicle.
+The victim was in a vehicle with a 21-year-old woman, around 11:47 p.m. in the 3000-block of North Kimball Avenue when an unknown male suspect approached him and demanded the vehicle.

-An "altercation" broke out and the carjacker shot the 22-year-old in the arm, chest and forehead, police said.
+A fight broke out between the two, and the suspect shot the man multiple times in the arm, chest and forehead, police said.

 Man, 22, shot, killed in attempted carjacking in Logan Square, police say